comaps/website/content/download/index.fr.md

 weight: 10
 ---

-La première version de l'application est disponible en téléchargement APK maintenant !
-Nous travaillons toujours à publier sur F-Droid, le Google Play Store et l'iOS App Store également, veuillez rester au courant !
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!